the-amaya/secbot/README.md

 ## setup/install
 #### automatic install:
-you can try using the included setup scripts, they may or may not work and are untested as of me writing this.
+###### ubuntu 22.04:
+1. Log in as the user you want the bot to run as. the bot will be installed in `~/secbot`
+2. run `wget -O - https://raw.githubusercontent.com/the-amaya/secbot/main/setup.sh | bash`
+3. the setup script will check to see if you have python3 and python3-venv available, and if not will attempt to install them (the script will prompt for a sudo password to perform the `apt` install)
+4. the script will then clone the github project or update it if it is already downloaded and then run main.py
+5. for subsequent runs of the bot run `bash ~/secbot/setup.sh` this will check for updates and start the bot.

 #### manual install:
-download this repository, install the requirements from requirements.txt, rename example_settings.ini to settings.ini and edit accordingly and finally run main.py
+###### any os with python3 available:
+1. ensure you have python3 and (optionally) python3-venv installed and available to the user you want to run the bot under.
+2. as the user you want to run the bot under, clone this repository. on ubuntu this is `git clone https://github.com/the-amaya/secbot secbot`
+3. (optionally) create a python venv in the secbot folder. on ubuntu `cd secbot` `python3 -m venv env`
+4. install the requirements from requirements.txt. on ubuntu activate the environment `source env/bin/activate` then install the requirements with pip 'pip install -r requirements.txt'
+5. run `main.py` however is appropriate for your system, possibly `python main.py` or `python3 main.py`

 ## requirements
+- python3
-Beyond the required packages listed in requirements.txt some cogs depend on additional settings and external APIs These cogs are disabled by default but can be enabled by editing main.py and simply uncommenting the lines
+- packages listed in requirements.txt
+- some cogs depend on additional settings and external APIs

-- cameras - works for reolink cameras
-- generate - relies on a private hosted stable diffusion api. see https://github.com/AUTOMATIC1111/stable-diffusion-webui
+  - generate - relies on a private hosted stable diffusion api. disabled by default. if you provide an api url during setup or in setting.ini this cog will be enabled on bot startup. see https://github.com/AUTOMATIC1111/stable-diffusion-webui
-- sump - relies on my sump pump monitoring project https://github.com/the-amaya/sumpPump (which is likely not updated)
+  - sump - relies on my sump pump monitoring project. disabled by default. if you provide an api url during setup or in setting.ini this cog will be enabled on bot startup. https://github.com/the-amaya/sumpPump (which is likely not updated)
-- weather - the weather cog now requires you to set a user-agent string in the settings. (this cog is not disabled though)
+  - weather - the weather cog now requires you to set a user-agent string in the settings. (this cog is disabled if the user agent is left blank. see [the cameras cog](#the-cameras-cog))

 ## Cogs
 - botsettings